 And here’s how Jamie Oliver mixed these 5 ingredients to make this recipe, he used two separate frying pans:

 - Chop the onions and cook them down in a large frying pan with a tablespoon of oil.
 Season with salt & pepper at the start.
+Caramelise the onions until they are sticky.

 - Chop up the mushrooms however you fancy it – then dry fry them in a separate frying pan until they are charred a little bit and add the mushrooms into the chicken/onion pan.
 This is best done in small batches of mushrooms, transferring them to the chicken/onion pan as they’re charred.
+Dry frying the mushrooms individually will bring out a nutty flavour and add depth of flavour.
+Once charred, add to the chicken pan.

 - Pick the thyme off the stalk and put the pieces into the chicken/onion pan.
 Discard the stalks.
 Add 150ml of water into the chicken.
 Add a dribble of red wine vinegar into the chicken mix.